Jach/lgame/README.md

   (lgame.time:clock-tick 60))
 ```

-Note some examples still make use of their own `*running?*` variable.
+Note some examples might make use of their own `*running?*` variable.
 Do what
 you like.

 `clock-tick` should be called at the end of the frame, because it takes the duration of